Academic Catalog

 Inability to Complete a Term

 Unusual circumstances, including but not limited to medical issues or military duty, may prevent a student from completing the current academic term.
-When this occurs, the Associate Dean of the College should be contacted to discuss possible options.
+When this occurs, the Senior Associate Provost should be contacted to discuss possible options.
 The student will retain current academic status and may retain financial aid status if the student is able to return to Benedictine College within an appropriate timeframe, depending on the student’s individual situation.
 This decision will be determined by the Associate Dean, Director of Financial Aid, and other applicable members of the College administration.

 Scholarship and Financial Aid Programs